 Housing discrimination hurts.
 Refusing housing to someone, or treating them differently, based on race, color, religion, sex, national origin, family status, disability, sexual orientation, gender identity, or expression is illegal.
 Any individual act of housing discrimination diminishes our community as a whole.
 You can help uncover illegal housing discrimination by joining Silver State Fair Housing Council as a volunteer housing discrimination tester.

 Housing discrimination testing monitors the housing market.
-Volunteer housing discrimination testers are anonymous volunteers from our community who are trained to gather information about housing practices by assuming the role of prospective home seekers and reporting on their experiences, most often in rental situations.
+Housing discrimination testers are anonymous individuals from our community who are trained to gather information about housing practices by assuming the role of prospective home seekers and reporting on their experiences, most often in rental situations.
 Testers must be objective, courteous, professional, and capable of handling confidential information.
 Testers are careful observers, accurate reporters and truthful witnesses.

-All volunteers are required to complete a 3-hour training course, which provides an overview of fair housing law, reviews the nature and structure of housing discrimination tests and teaches potential testers how to report on their experiences.
+All potential testers are required to complete a 3-hour training course, which provides an overview of fair housing law, reviews the nature and structure of housing discrimination tests and teaches potential testers how to report on their experiences.
 Phone numbers are required when registering.
 Upon completion of this training, testers are contacted on an as-needed basis.
 Tests take from 1 to 2 hours to complete and we schedule around your availability!
 Testing is typically scheduled between 9 am and 4 pm, Monday through Friday.
-You will also receive a small stipend for each completed test.
-Phone numbers are required when registering.

 ***HUD guidelines preclude persons convicted of a felony or crimes of fraud or perjury from participating in the volunteer program, and require screening for potential conflict of interest.
-Criminal background checks will be performed on all active volunteers.***
+Criminal background checks will be performed on all active testers.***

 GOOD MATCH FOR: Everyone - Testers reflect the diversity of our community.